|

 C-income = (Work price) x C-income_W x C-income_E x C-income_C

-From the overall quantity of money envisaged for incomes and the shown extended proportion that may have millions of members, by using the computer technology, income of each worker can be quickly and precisely calculated in the form of:
+From the overall quantity of money envisaged for incomes and the shown extended proportion that may include millions of members, by using computer technology, the income of each worker can be quickly and precisely calculated in the form of:

 Income-1 = Value-1 Income-2 = Value-2 Income-3 = Value-3 … Income-n = Value-n

 The obtained income shows the operating result value of each commune's inhabitant in a certain monetary amount.
-Centralization of income distribution systems allows application of uniform distribution criteria according to the principle that equal incomes pertain to equal work.
-The profit that in classical economy brings conveniences to the owners of the means of production is now, in a socially acceptable manner, distributed to all inhabitants of the commune.
+Centralization of the income distribution systems allows the application of uniform distribution criteria according to the principle that equal incomes pertain to equal work.
+The profit that in the classical economy brings conveniences to the owners of the means of production is now, in a socially acceptable manner, distributed to all inhabitants of the commune.
 Exploitation is no longer in place.
-No work is independent and, therefore, income arising from the collective operation result needs not to be independently distributed.
-Income distribution by means of prolonged proportion and coefficients allows that the entire quantity of money intended for incomes in the commune is elastically distributed among the commune's workers and inhabitants, proportionately with the price of the invested labour and the workers' responsibility for the realized production, without a surplus or deficit of money assets in the annual balance sheet.
+No work is independent and, therefore, income arising from the collective operation result needs not be independently distributed.
+Income distribution by means of prolonged proportion and coefficients allows that the entire quantity of money intended for incomes in the commune is elastically distributed among the commune's workers and inhabitants, proportionate to with the price of the invested labour and the workers' responsibility for the realized production, without a surplus or deficit of money assets in the annual balance sheet.
 Possible abrupt changes in the realized income of workers due to a high increase or strong decrease in productivity may be amortized by a mathematical function that will not allow a sudden rise or sudden fall of income, which would contribute to a more steady economic stability of the society.
-A final say in income distribution has to be that of the commune's inhabitants by their direct stating of the minimum income level.
-The obtained mean value stated by all inhabitants in the function of their decision-making voting power would represent the guaranteed survival subsistence minimum that each worker or inhabitant of the commune gets in an accounting period regardless of the size of his share in the production, and the price of his work.
-A lower minimal income of inhabitants would with the established income-related amount of money intended for all incomes create a larger range among incomes, which would increase the work engagement and, accordingly, the productivity of the economy and social standard.
-The high standard and high productivity can result in saturated markets, which diminishes the working needs.
-The population then could by its own free will increase the minimal income of the population, thus reducing the range among incomes, and the workers due to decreased income-related stimulation in the process of production would reduce their own work engagement to the point where the supply and demand of work would come into balance.
-The corrections can be by applying the computer technology easily and rapidly calculated, where the smallest C-of income would ensure a democratically established minimal income.
+The final say in income distribution has to be that of the commune's inhabitants by their direct statement of the minimum income level.
+The obtained mean value stated by all inhabitants in the function of their decision-making voting power would represent the guaranteed survival subsistence minimum that each worker or inhabitant of the commune receives in the accounting period regardless of the size of their share in the production, and the price of their work.
+A lower minimal income of inhabitants would with the established income-related amount of money intended for all incomes create a larger range among incomes, which would increase work engagement and, accordingly, the productivity of the economy and social standard.
+The high standard and high productivity can result in saturated markets, which diminish the working needs.
+The population then could, by its own free will, increase the minimal income of the population, thus reducing the range among incomes, and the workers, due to the decreased income-related stimulation in the process of production would reduce their own work engagement to the point where the supply and demand of work would come into balance.
+The corrections can be applied by the computer technology easily and rapidly, where the smallest C-of income would ensure a democratically established minimal income.
 Application of the extended proportion will proportionately increase or decrease the differences in the level of income, according to the needs of the society.
-With this requirement finalizes the complex approach to the establishment of income distribution of the commune's inhabitants.
-The obtained value expresses the definite final income value and also the purchasing power of all inhabitants in the commune.
-Incomes of workers may be presented to public or kept in secret depending on the wish of the people and every individual.
-Each inhabitant uses his own income according to his free wish.
+This requirement finalizes the complex approach to the establishment of income distribution of the commune's inhabitants excluding the workers in private enterprises who would keep their profits.
+The obtained value expresses the definite final income value and also the purchasing power of inhabitants in the commune.
+Incomes of workers may be presented to the public or kept secret depending on the wish of the people and every individual.
+Each inhabitant uses their own income according to their free wish.

 |